stivella/personal-website/content/publication/bankersrelocation/index.md

 ---
-title: 'Loans and human capital: Manager mobility in the ﬁnancial sector and credit allocation'
+title: 'Bankers on the Move: Relationship Capital in Credit Markets'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here